webx-plus/WebX-Specification/docs/lua/legacy/element.md

 ---
 title: Element
-description: Lua legacy element table
+description: Lua Legacy Element Table
 parent: Legacy API
 ---

-# Lua Legacy Element
+# Lua Legacy Element Table

 A table representing actions that can be done to a [HTML++](../../htmlpp/index.md) element.